 What should a recommender do if they have not received the registration e-mail?

-The applicant and recommeder should confirm what e-mail the registration e-mail would have been sent to.
+The applicant and recommender should confirm what e-mail the registration e-mail would have been sent to.
 Applicants should also verify that they have clicked "save" after registering each of their recommenders.
-Recommenders should check their junk mail folders, since the e-mail is from a email@example.com address that sometimes gets filtered out.
-If your recommender still hasn't received an email, you can resend the request by clicking "view" next to their request on your application portal and then clicking "Resend Invitation".
+Recommenders should check their junk mail folders, since the e-mail is from a smapply.io address that sometimes gets filtered out.
+If your recommender still hasn't received an email, you can resend the request by clicking the "..." next to their request on your application portal and then clicking "Resend Invitation".
 Note: there will be no confirmation after you click "Resend Invitation", so only click it once so you don't spam your recommender.

 What should a recommender do if they can login but cannot update their letters?

-If you have a question regarding uploading issues within the FluidReview application system, please contact firstname.lastname@example.org with email@example.com cc'ed on the e-mail.
-FluidReview is available Monday through Friday 6 am - 10 pm Easter Time; PD Soros staff are only available 9 -5 pm Eastern Time Monday through Friday.
-Please note that the only accepted file upload types are: .doc, .docx, .pdf.
+If you have a question regarding uploading issues within the application system, please contact email@example.com.
+SurveyMonkey is available Monday through Friday 8 am - 8 pm Eastern Time; PD Soros staff are only available 9 -5 pm Eastern Time Monday through Friday.

 Can I submit my application before my recommendations have been submitted?

-Would it be possible to upload recommendation lettes using Interfolio?
+Would it be possible to upload recommendation letters using Interfolio?

 For additional information about recommenders and recommendations, please visit Guidance for Recommenders.